vikasikify113/vikasikify113/README.md

 # 💫 About Me:
-I am a student and software engineer
+I am a student. and a software engineer

 ## 🌐 Socials: